Yash0067/DataVault/README.md

 # DataVault
-This database is designed to manage and analyze customer service
+This database is designed to manage and analyze customer service interactions and identify the top 5 customers based on their total spending.
+It contains detailed information about customer transactions, including values, amounts, and discounts offered.
+The primary objective of this database is to enhance customer relationship management by recognizing high-value clients and offering them personalized service and potential discounts based on their loyalty and spending patterns.